IshaCodes04/My-DSA-In-Java/data types in java/readme.md

 - byte = stores only 256 numbers
 - short
 - char = only single character are stored
-- boolean = true or false will be stored
+- boolean = true or false will be stored for check conditions
 - int
 - long
-- float
+- float = only decimal numbers stored
 - double

 2. Non-primitve data type